Multi Task Inverse Reinforcement Learning for Common Sense Reward: Method

 Our goal is to learn the task-agnostic common-sense reward from expert demonstrations by employing Multi-Task Inverse Reinforcement Learning.
-We assume each task loss $r_t(s,a,s')$ has the following structure
+Our main assumption is that for each task $t$, the loss $r_t(s,a,s')$ has the following structure:

 and that $\bar{r}_t$ is known.
-This allows for a simple MT-IRL approach where each task policy is trained with a separate weight vector $\pi_{w_t}(a|s)$ and the discriminator for each task share weights, capturing the common-sense reward, via
+This additive split can be modified to other ways to disentangle the rewards, but we use it here for simplicity.
+This allows for a simple MT-IRL approach where each task policy is trained with a separate weight vector $\pi_{w_t}(a|s)$ and the discriminators for each task share weights, capturing the common-sense reward via: